dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">Faster time to market:</mark>
 - It’s not uncommon for the integration and test/fix phase of the traditional phased software delivery lifecycle to consume weeks or even months.
 - By automating the build and deployment, environment provisioning, and regression testing processes, We also avoid the large amounts of re-work that plague the phased approach.

 <mark style="background: #BABD00;">Higher Quality:</mark>
 - When developers have automated tools that discover regressions within minutes, teams are freed to focus their effort on user research and higher level testing activities such as exploratory testing, usability testing, and performance and security testing.
-- By building a deployment pipeline, these activities can be performed continuously throughout the delivery process, ensuring quality is built in to products and services from the beginning.

-<mark style="background: #BABD00;">Higher Quality:</mark>
-- When developers have automated tools that discover regressions within minutes, teams are freed to focus their effort on user research and higher level testing activities such as exploratory testing, usability testing, and performance and security testing.